Cincinnati Financial Corp. (CINF). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-CINF earned two Stars in this section for 2.) and 3.) above.
+CINF earned three Stars in this section for 1.), 2.) and 3.) above.
+A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 CINF earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1954 and has increased its dividend payments for 51 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1954 and has increased its dividend payments for 54 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 The NPV MMA Diff. of the $271 is below the $500 target I look for in a stock that has increased dividends as long as CINF has.
 The stock's current yield of 3.57% exceeds the 3.08% estimated 20-year average MMA rate.

 Memberships and Peers: CINF is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
 The company’s peer group includes: Axis Capital Holdings Ltd. (AXS) with a 2.4% yield, The Allstate Corporation (ALL) with a 1.9% yield, and The Travelers Companies, Inc. (TRV) with a 2.4% yield.